 Framlingham Castle is located in the market town of Framlingham in Suffolk.
 It was built by Roger Bigod, a knight, after the Norman Conquest of England in 1066.
 At this time the Normans sought to assert their control over the Anglo-Saxons, and Framlingham was probably fortified with a castle to intimidate the local population.
 Initially, the castle was built out of wood, with the building work taking place sometime between 1066 and 1107.
 Stone buildings were constructed later at the castle after 1150.

 In 1157, Framlingham castle was confiscated from the powerful Bigod family by King Henry II.
 The castle remained in his possession until 1165 when Hugh Bigod, 1st Earl of Norfolk and the son of Roger Bigod, paid a huge sum of money to regain the castle.

-In order to understand why Henry II seized Framlingham castle, we first need to recognise how castles were used during the reign of Henry II’s uncle, King Stephen.
+In order to understand why Henry II seized Framlingham castle, we first need to recognise how castles were used during the reign of Henry II’s first cousin, once removed, King Stephen.
 During the reign of King Stephen, England was torn apart by a long and gruelling civil war.
 Barons rebelled against the king and used castles as their headquarters, ruling the surrounding villages as if they were kings themselves.
 This meant that many barons got used to running things their own way.
 When Henry II succeeded Stephen to the throne, he felt that the barons were far too powerful and unwilling to submit to his authority.
 Therefore Henry II took over their castles.

 The king dared them to oppose him.
 The barons knew that if they attempted to resist, Henry would raise an army and take their castles by force.
 So, the barons backed down and then tried to buy their castles back at a later date.
 This happened to Hugh Bigod, who lost Framlingham Castle to the king in 1157, and bought it back eight years later in 1165.